andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 		<span style="color:red">&hearts;</span> you Allie</figcaption>
 </figure>

-While Allie receives a disproportionate share of my neophytic interrogation she's not the sole recipient.
+While Allie endures a disproportionate share of my neophytic interrogation she's not the sole recipient.
 After one particularly shambolic rehearsal I exasperatedly look at Dana,